looboon/CarND-Advanced-Lane-Lines/README.md

-# CarND-Advanced-Lane-Lines
+# Finding Lane Lines on the Road
 Project 1 Submission for Udacity Self-Driving Car Nanodegree

 This project includes utilizing gray-scaling, canny-edge detection, masking, and Hough-transforming to attempt to detect lane lines on images and videos.
 The writeup for my project is also included below in the same markdown.

 # Writeup

-## Current Pipeline Implementation
+## 1. Current Pipeline Implementation

 Currently, for my lane line detection pipeline, I am using these few techniques.